 - An Insta360 ONE X2 is great for hikers and skydivers and the like.

-- For serious Instagram photographers on a budget, we’d ask them to go for the Canon EOS M50 Mark II, but if you care about video, you just can’t beat the Canon EOS RP for versatility or the Sony Alpha 7S III for quality.
+- For serious Instagram photographers on a budget, I’d ask them to go for the Canon EOS M50 Mark II, but if you care about video, you just can’t beat the Canon EOS RP for versatility or the Sony Alpha 7S III for quality.